SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 ---

-# Testing Diet B effictiness
+# Testing Diet B effectiveness

 Suppose that we wish to assess how well diet B is working.
 One possible method is to use a t-test based on the hypotheses